 Table 4.14 provides a summary of results of regression analysis for the effect of qualitative method and quantitative methods on performance of the RUDP II project in Rwanda.
-The results indicate that qualitative method (β 1= 0.081, t=1.587, p-value=0.047<0.05) has positive and significant effect on performance of RUDP II, while quantitative method (β 2= 0.703, t= 0.
-2.106, p-value=0.073>0.05) has positive and insignificant effect on performance of RUDP II, while qualitative method will lead to 0.081% increase on performance of the RUDP II project, while 1 per cent increase in quantitative method will lead to 0.303% increase on performance of RUDP II but insignificant.
+The results indicate that qualitative method ( $\beta$ 1= 0.081, t=1.587, p-value=0.047<0.05) has positive and significant effect on performance of RUDP II, while quantitative method ( $\beta$ 2= 0.703, t= 0.
+2.106, p-value=0.073>0.05) has positive and insignificant effect on performance of RUDP II.
+This shows that 1 per cent increase in the qualitative method will lead to 0.081% increase on performance of the RUDP II project, while 1 per cent increase in quantitative method will lead to 0.303% increase on performance of RUDP II but insignificant.